iranreyes/gsap-promisify/README.md

 #### `animate.fromTo(element, duration, from, to)`

-Matches the TweenLite methods by the same name, but returns a Promise for the onComplete event.
+Matches the `TweenLite | TweenMax` methods by the same name, but returns a Promise for the onComplete event.

 #### `animate.all(element)`